Mark Cousins (footballer)

 Mark Richard Cousins (born 9 January 1987) is an English former footballer who played as a goalkeeper.
+He is currently a goalkeeping coach with the Ipswich Town academy.

 Career

 Cousins, born in Chelmsford, Essex, is a product of the Colchester United Academy.
 He signed for Colchester during his final year of school after being released by Fulham.
 Youth team coach Micky Cook expressed uncertainty over whether to sign Cousins but asked for him to attend pre-season for assessment.
 Putting in an impressive performance featuring in a friendly for Barnet, Cook promptly signed Cousins on a scholarship.

 First featuring on the bench for Colchester in their 2–1 away defeat to Walsall in October 2004, Cousins would later join Whitton United on work experience in October 2005 prior to making his U's debut.
 He had additional work experience loan spells with non-league sides Staines Town, Enfield Town and Yeading, where he made three appearances.
 While on loan with Yeading, Cousins faced Nottingham Forest in the FA Cup first round, with 80 league places separating the two sides.
 The game finished 5–0 to Forest.

 Cousins had to wait until the beginning of the 2007–08 season to get his first taste of first-team action with Colchester.
 He was brought on as a substitute for striker Kevin Lisbie after goalkeeper Dean Gerken was sent off for bringing down Kayode Odejayi in the penalty area during Colchester's 2–2 draw with Barnsley on 18 August 2007.
 His first task was to save the ensuing penalty, but Brian Howard slotted the penalty away.
 He conceded another goal later in the game, once again scored by Howard from the penalty spot.
 He made just one further appearance in the 2007–08 season, replacing the injured Gerken late on in a 1–1 away draw with Bristol City on 12 January 2008.

 Cousins started in three Football League Trophy games for Colchester during the 2008–09 season and played in their 1–0 home defeat to Leyton Orient in the FA Cup on 8 November 2008.
 Cousins finally received his chance with regular first-team football with the arrival of new manager Paul Lambert in October 2008, as he finished the season with 13 appearances in all competitions, featuring in an eight-game run in March and April 2009.
 Following some impressive performances, Cousins was rewarded with a new two-year contract in May 2009.